 Roe v.
 Wade

 On January 22, 1973, the U.S. Supreme Court handed down its landmark decision in the case of Roe v.
 Wade, which recognized that the constitutional right to privacy extends to a woman’s right to make her own personal medical decisions — including the decision to have an abortion without interference from politicians.
-Over 40 years later, Americans are still standing by this decision — with 7 in 10 Americans believing Roe v.
+Over 40 years later, Americans are still standing by this decision: In fact, 67% of Americans believe Roe v.
 Wade should remain the law of the land.

 Abortion Access: Then & Now

 In 1965, illegal abortions made up one-sixth of all pregnancy — and childbirth — related deaths.
 A survey conducted between 1965 and 1967 found that 8 in 10 low-income women in New York City who had an abortion attempted a dangerous self-induced procedure.

 But now that abortion is legal, it has become one of the safest medical procedures in the United States — with a safety record of over 99 percent, in fact.
 Moreover, because it is legal, women who decide to have an abortion can receive support throughout the process from medical professionals.

 Nationwide Attacks on Roe v.
 Wade